Linuxfabrik/monitoring-plugins/check-plugins/pip-updates/README.rst

                             Path to the virtualenv that will be activated before checking for updates.
 Example: `/opt/sphinx-
                             venv/bin/activate`
-      -w WARN, --warning WARN
-                            Set the warning threshold for the number of pending updates.
+      -w, --warning WARN    Set the warning threshold for the number of pending updates.
 Default: 10